nwilliams770/academia/Understand_Nodejs/Notes/04_ModulesExportsRequire.md

 - When we pass in an object to a function, the parameter points to the SAME spot in memory as the object; no new copy of the object is made, two variables now point to same variable.
 This is by reference.

 ## IIFE (Immediately Invoked Function Expressions)
 - Modules are not just re-usuable blocks of codes but also code that is protected that doesn't affect other code.
-Eg. SCOPE
+Eg. we're dealing with SCOPE
 - **Scope**: Where in code can you have access to a particular var or function.
+-